kohai-ut/centralite_jetstream/README.md

 My Centralite Jetstream system has an RS232 to Zigbee bridge/device sold by Centralite.
 I'm using a USB to serial adapter to connect my Raspberry Pi 4 to the bridge/device.

+UPDATE: June 2025.
+I have added code to support for the HA unique_id attribute which is needed for voice assistant support in order to set an verbal alias on a device.

 How To (rough):

 Someone asked for details on what to do with the code.
 I set this up directly in the home assistant directories and edited the yaml to make it work.